Industrial SFP’s-Small Form Factor Pluggables

 1.25 Gbit/s multi-mode fibre, LC connector, extraction lever colours not standardised

-1 to 2.5 Gbit/s single-mode fiber, LC connector, with blue extraction lever
+1 to 2.5 Gbit/s single-mode fibre, LC connector, with blue extraction lever

 • EX – 1310 nm, for distances up to 40 km